-Tree ferns thrive in a sheltered, humid and shaded position.
+Tree ferns thrive in a sheltered, humid and shaded position, with plenty of room so that the top of the plant can spread without crowding.
+Fronds on mature specimens may reach 2m (6ft) or more in length.
 They should be planted in humus-rich, neutral to slightly acid soil.

 Extremely slow growing, these desirable plants only increase by about 2.5cm (1in) a year.
 Therefore, if you want a plant for immediate effect, you should choose a fern with a length of trunk that suits your planting scheme.

 If you buy containerised ferns in leaf, plant at the same level as they were in the container.

 Frondless lengths of trunk are also available.
 Soak the base and plant just enough of the trunk to ensure the plant remains stable.
 After planting frondless tree ferns water every day until the foliage starts to emerge.

 To encourage rooting, don’t feed the plant during its first year.

 Watering and feeding